By Andrew Webb on Oct 3, 2018 2:22:40 PM

-But AI isn’t just the preserve of edtech startups, established educational behemoths also want to get a slice of the pie, and they don’t come much more behemothic that Pearson.
+But AI isn’t just the preserve of edtech startups; established educational behemoths also want to get a slice of the pie, and they don’t come much more behemothic than Pearson.
 Which is why it came as no surprise to read a Forbes article entitled How Pearson Plans To Automate Education With AI.

 We also know a thing about AI and education here at pi-top.
-Last year, our Chief Education & Product Officer, Graham Brown-Martin, gave evidence to the House of Lords’ Artificial Intelligence Committee (watch here).
-He’s also the author of this article on the subject.
-Of Pearson’s latest plans he says “once again Pearson conflate education with (their) content delivery and (their) measurement systems.
-They will, I suspect, be massively disrupted and become the Kodak of Education as we realise that context is king rather than content, and that we need whole new metrics to recognise the things we value today rather than the things we might have valued yesterday.”
+Last year, our Chief Education & Product Officer, Graham Brown-Martin, gave evidence to the House of Lords Artificial Intelligence Committee (watch here).
+He's also the author of this article on the subject.
+Of Pearson's latest plans he says "once again Pearson conflate education with (their) content delivery and (their) measurement systems.
+They will, I suspect, be massively disrupted and become the Kodak of Education as we realise that context is king rather than content, and that we need new metrics to recognise the things we value today, rather than the things we might have valued yesterday.”

 The seduction of Big Data

-Those ‘things we value’ encompass everything from empathy and understanding to so-called soft skills like leadership and co-operation.
-Then there’s creativity and problem solving, both critical for future generations in how they tackle issues in the world, their communities and their lives.
+Those 'things we value' encompass everything from empathy and understanding to so-called soft skills like leadership and co-operation.
+Then there’s creativity and problem-solving, both critical for future generations as they tackle issues in the world, their communities and their lives.

 So how’s Pearson going to do it?
-Well, the company’s AI strategy seems to be crunching the huge amounts of data it has from students using already its education software. ‘[the company] is now pulling together data to build software that can automatically give students feedback on their work like a teacher would.’
-The problem here isn’t that education is somehow unsuited to AI, it’s that Pearson, and others like them, are applying AI to an already broken and dysfunctional system (and it’s not just AI, you could slot VR or whatever the future tech of the week is in there and get a similar return).
+Well, the company’s AI strategy seems to be crunching the huge amounts of data it has from students using already its education software. '[Pearson] is now pulling together data to build software that can automatically give students feedback on their work like a teacher would.’
+The problem here isn’t that education is somehow unsuited to AI, it’s that Pearson, and others like them, are applying AI to an already broken and dysfunctional system (and it’s not just AI; you could slot VR or whatever the future tech of the week is in there and get a similar return).